takahirox/EXT_skeleton_humanoid/README.md

 ### In scope

 * Remap animation among the same or similar structured skeletons.
-  * Same or similar structures skeletons allow easy, efficient, and accurate animation remapping.
+  * Same or similar structured skeletons allow easy, efficient, and accurate animation remapping.

 ### Out of scope